KleistLab/WarpDemuX/README.md

 By default, WarpDemuX enables automatic fallback to the more sensitive LLR method for short reads However, this can significantly increase runtime if your data contains many adapter-only reads.
 You can disable this behavior by setting the `--export cnn_boundaries.fallback_to_llr_short_reads=false` runtime argument

 Alternatively, you can take a look at one of the other detection methods available.
-For example, the `rna_start_peak` method is more sensitive to short reads. `rna_start_peak` does currently not support poly(A) tail detection or validation of the detected boundaries.
+For example, the `rna_start_peak` method is more sensitive to short reads.

 ### Fallback detection to LLR